workato/custom_connector_docs/README.md

 #### type
 `type: :paging_desc` - This type should be used only if results are in descending order.
 A `paging_desc` trigger works by assuming a descending order and continuously poll for all unique records.
 If the API is unable to return records in descending order, ignore this key to use the classic trigger.

 A record of all event IDs (defined in `document_id` ) is recorded for each recipe.
-Each recipe will "remember" all event IDs that is processed through a trigger.
+Each recipe will "remember" all event IDs that are processed through a trigger.

 Based on assumption of order, the trigger can stop the polling cycle once a similar event IDs is observed.
 This is because further polls will return events "before" and would have already been processed by the trigger.
-At this point, the trigger stops polling and wait for the new poll cycle for new events.
+At this point, the trigger stops polling and waits for the new poll cycle for new events.
 The Workato trigger framework handles deduplication in the background.

 #### poll
 Poll block is where you define how events are obtained.
 Typically, a GET request is used to retrieve a list of records to be processed as trigger events.